Dan Bongino: Media career

+After his resignation from the Trump administration in January 2026, Bongino revived The Dan Bongino Show podcast on Rumble.

+Westwood One announced in August 2026 that they had rehired Bongino, and that he would begin hosting the new drive time show The Bongino Report PM beginning August 24.
+The "PM" suffix reflects that Bongino was also tapped to launch The Bongino Report AM as an early-morning show beginning on September 21, 2026, which will replace its existing newsmagazine America in the Morning.

 Political aspirations

 2012 U.S. Senate election

 Bongino ran unsuccessfully for the U.S. Senate in Maryland in 2012.
 Former gubernatorial candidate Brian Murphy was his campaign chairman.
 Bongino won the Republican primary on April 3, 2012, with 33.8 percent of the vote, defeating nine other candidates.
 He lost the general election in a landslide, taking only 26.6% of the vote against incumbent Democrat Ben Cardin in a three-way election battle.

 2014 House of Representatives election

 In the 2014 election, Bongino ran for the U.S. House seat in Maryland's 6th congressional district against incumbent Democrat John Delaney.
 Bongino narrowly lost to Delaney by 1.5 percentage points.
 Although Bongino carried four of the district's five counties, he ran a 20,500-vote deficit in the district's share of Montgomery County in the outer suburbs of Washington.